1XC1XC/discord-abrupt/readme.md

                         id: String,
                         Balance: Number
                     },
-                    on: async (message, isCommand) => { // this function can be used for management of user data, the applications of this function is for creating a users data through a command or automatically. const { content, channel, author } = message const { id, data: { Users } } = author const [ command, ...args ] = content.slice(1).split(" ")
+                    on: async (message) => { // this function can be used for management of user data, the applications of this function is for creating a users data through a command or automatically. const { metadata: { keyword }, content, channel, author } = message const { id, data: { Users } } = author const [ command, ...args ] = content.slice(1).split(" ")